Impact Wrestling: Aron ‘Damien Sandow’ Rex No Longer With The Company, Comments On Possible Retirement

 Now, as of last weekend, another major name is gone from the company.
 While in WWE, Damien Sandow spent a majority of his career over the last few years as a copycat sidekick of The Miz.
 While it first was annoying to fans, it became so hilarious that he started to get the biggest cheers of every event.
 His character became so popular that, when he eliminated The Miz during the Andre the Giant Memorial Battle Royal, the crowd erupted in cheers.
 Unfortunately, he was eliminated by The Big Show, which quickly faded his cheers.

-WWE was never really able to capitalize on his organic success, and failed to make Sandow anything bigger than an enhancement talent.
+WWE was never really able to capitalize on his organic success and failed to make Sandow anything bigger than an enhancement talent.
 He would become a parody team with Curtis Axel, as Randy Savage and Hulk Hogan, respectively, but did not gain enough steam to be a credible pairing.
 As a result, Sandow was released from his contract.

-Sandow would make a debut for Impact Wrestling in the summer of 2016 as Aron Rex, promising to make a name for himself in the company, and create opportunities that WWE failed to give him.
+Sandow would make a debut for Impact Wrestling in the summer of 2016 as Aron Rex, promising to make a name for himself in the company and create opportunities that WWE failed to give him.
 The fans were behind him, but his support started to fade when he was also poorly booked by Impact Wrestling.
 Although he would win the newly-created Impact Wrestling Grand Championship, his stock in the company plummeted, and he made a failed attempt to re-debut as a flamboyant character with Rockstar Spud at his side.

 One again being poorly booked for another major company, Sandow told Title Match Wrestling on an interview during WrestleMania weekend that he is no longer with Impact Wrestling, and is not definitely sure that he will return to the ring at all (h/t Wrestling Inc).